andrew-shyshenko/docs/docs/neutron-switching.md

 #####Using the L2 population driver

-The L2 population driver enables broadcast, multicast, and unicast traffi c to scale out on large overlay networks.
+The L2 population driver enables broadcast, multicast, and unicast traffic to scale out on large overlay networks.
 The L2 population driver works to prepopulate bridge-forwarding tables on all hosts to eliminate normal switch learning behaviors as broadcasts through an overlay